ritachien/delicious_collection/README.md

 :star: Shows all restaurants in homepage.
 :star: Click for further information of each restaurant.
 :star: Search restaurants by keywords(Use comma to separate keywords).
+:star: Sort restaurants by name, category, location or rating.
 :star: Add, edit, delete restaurants if needed.
 :star: Click to get google map of the restaurant.
 :star: Support MongoDB to manage data.